practicalli/clojure/docs/clojure-cli/projects/hotload-in-project.md

 ## Hotload Alias

 === "Practicalli Clojure CLI Config"
-    `:lib/hotload` alias defined in [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn/) adds the latest SHA commit from the `add-libs3` branch of `clojure.tools.deps.alpha` library as an extra dependency.
+    `:lib/hotload` alias defined in [Practicalli Clojure CLI Config](https://github.com/practicalli/clojure-deps-edn/) adds the latest SHA commit from the `add-libs3` branch of `clojure.tools.deps.alpha` library as an extra dependency.

     Include the `:lib/hotload` alias when starting the REPL, using any of the available Clojure CLI execution options (`-A`,`-M`,`-X`,`-T`).